browserengineering/book/book/accessibility.md

 We now have configurable keyboard navigation for both the browser and the web page content.
-And it involved writing barely any new code, instead mostly moving code from existing methods into new stand-alone ones.
+And it involved writing barely any new code, instead mostly moving code from existing methods into new standalone ones.
 The fact that keyboard navigation simplified, not complicated, our browser implementation is a common outcome: improving accessibility often involves generalizing and refining existing concepts, leading to